tldr-pages/tldr/pages/common/isutf8.md

 `isutf8 --list {{path/to/file1 path/to/file2 ...}}`

-- Only print the names of the files containing valid UTF-8:
+- Same as `--list` but inverted, i.e., only print the names of the files containing valid UTF-8:

 `isutf8 --invert {{path/to/file1 path/to/file2 ...}}`